Valentin-DELAUNAY/Data_Visualization/README.md

-# Data_Visualization
-# Data Visualisation project, Fuel prices in France - Instant flow

-# Please, let the time for the streamlit page to display everything.
+# PS: Please, let the time for the streamlit page to display everything.
 Sometimes, it will take time (due to the specification of the computer, ...)
-# Rarely, the page wont display everything or a part of the dataset.
+## Rarely, the page wont display everything or a part of the dataset.
 In this case, please refresh the page.

+# Data Visualisation project, Fuel prices in France - Instant flow

 ## Description du Projet :
 In this project, I use a dataset entitled "Fuel prices in France - Instant flow" from the French government site, Data.gouv.fr.